-• Do not attempt to replace the rechargeable batteries or remove battery covers - return to Vivax-Metrotech or a Vivax-Metrotech approved service center for replacement.
+Do not attempt to replace the rechargeable batteries or remove battery covers - return to Vivax-Metrotech or a Vivax-Metrotech approved service centers for replacement.

-Only use the Vivax-Metrotech recommended charger.
+Use only Vivax-Metrotech recommended charger.

-WARNING Charging socket
+WARNING Charging socket.

-Two pins are used for power in from charger (to charge rechargeable batteries).
+The one pin plug is used for power in from charger (to charge rechargeable batteries).